horsemaker/neogcamp-levelZero-only-concepts/lecture-3-getting-started-with-html5/README.md

         It changes the font-style of the wrapped text to *italics*<br /><br />

     - `<small>` -- **small tag** <br />
-        It changes the font-size of the wrapped text to to a relatively smaller size<br /><br />
+        It changes the font size of the wrapped text to a relatively smaller size<br /><br />

         <img src="images/typography.png" style="width: 45%;">

 ### Container
-- The Container is used for storing a group of inter-related content of the document which shares same background-color, font-color, font-size, font-family, etc.
+- The Container is used for storing a group of inter-related content of the document which shares the same background color, font color, font size, font family, etc.
-- Container is a space which don’t have a meaning
+- Container is a space that doesn’t have a meaning

     <img src="images/container.png">

 ### Links
-- Anything that connects us to different page is link and web browser has many links.
+- Anything that connects us to a different page is a link and the web browser has many links.
 - We use anchor tag and href attribute for specifying link <br/>
 ```
 <a href="/">primary link</a>